The 5 Best Resume Writing Tips to Make the Process Easier

 When it comes time to look for another position, it can be hard to remember specific highlights.
 Did you learn a new skill on the job, or did you contribute to your department’s win of a generous funding grant from the government?
 Be proactive and quickly jot it down.
 Even if you’re not changing jobs for a while, you may not remember it when the time comes, and that could be a great selling point to your next employer.

-We hope these tips will help you spruce up your resume for your next employer.
+We hope these resume writing tips will help you spruce up your resume for your next employer.
 Be proactive about keeping an editable template of your resume, make sure you highlight your achievements, and keep it relevant.
 Don’t be afraid to have a pro–or even just a family member or friend–read it over for you.
 When you’re ready to find your next opportunity, visit Aerotek’s Career Opportunities.